geeknik/my-awesome-stars/topics.md

 - [iBz-04/Seeker](https://github.com/iBz-04/Seeker) - Your personal deep research ai agent
 - [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents) - This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
 It serves as a comprehensive guide for building intelligent, interactive AI s
 - [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs
+- [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
+Powered by Vercel AI SDK!
+Search with models like xAI's Grok 3.
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 - [ax-llm/ax](https://github.com/ax-llm/ax) - The "official" unofficial DSPy framework.
 Build LLM powered agents and other workflows, based on the Stanford DSP paper.
-- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
+- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like C
 - [stalkermustang/llm-bulls-and-cows-benchmark](https://github.com/stalkermustang/llm-bulls-and-cows-benchmark) - A mini-framework for evaluating LLM performance on the Bulls and Cows number guessing game, supporting multiple LLM providers.
 - [awslabs/agent-squad](https://github.com/awslabs/agent-squad) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc